forkmsrini/testsite2/books/index.md

 * Men Of Mathematics, *E T Bel* - Great book!
 Enough said.
 (5/5)

 * Catcher in the Rye, *Jerome David Salinger* - Marvelous book!
 Quite simply captures what it is like to be a teenager.
 (5/5)

+This list shall be updated from time to time when I have time...